secretstartups/handbook/job-families/finance/general-ledger-accounting/index.html.md

 #### General Ledger Accountant (Intermediate) Responsibilities

-* Extends the Associate General Ledger Accountant responsibilities Ensure proper accounting policies and principles are followed in accordance with GAAP
+* Extends the Associate General Ledger Accountant responsibilities
+* Ensure proper accounting policies and principles are followed in accordance with GAAP
 * Understand how to perform a flux analysis for month end that summarizes and tells the "story" of the activity.
 * Understand the activity for 2 of the 5 areas of the company organization (Marketing, G&A, R&D, Sales, COS) and the related month end accounting processes.
 * Ensure compliance of Sarbanes-Oxley Section 404 key controls in the financial areas of responsibility, as applicable.
 * Assist with reviewing of expenses, payroll records etc. as assigned
-* Provid account detail and support and explain variances to internal stakeholders.
+* Provide account detail and support and explain variances to internal stakeholders.
 * Work with and support the accounting team in day-to-day activities, special projects, and workflow process improvements
 * Support overall department goals and objectives.
 * Work with operations and other areas to ensure accruals are properly captured
 * Assist with other accounting projects
-* This position reports to the Sr. Accounting Manager.
+* This position reports to the Accounting Manager.

 #### General Ledger Accountant (Intermediate) Requirements